bdurrani/bdurrani.github.com/_drafts/prefetch-data.md

 }
 {% endhighlight %}

-Note: mention the [Patterns of parallel programming][1] as a reference.
+A great reference for parallel programming is the [Patterns of parallel programming][1].
+It's a great starting point for familiarizing yourself with the various parallel program libraries available in .NET

 [1]: https://www.microsoft.com/en-ca/download/details.aspx?id=19222